Some of our courses have been included in the list of reimbursable courses for Continuing Education Fund (CEF):

 The goal for this course is to develop a set of principles so that managers can effectively develop and implement e-marketing strategies.
 A core framework that we will use in this course is an interactive marketing strategy.
 Interactive marketing goes by many names, including customer relationship management (CRM).
 E-marketing allows companies to interact with consumers on an individual basis and create customized products and services using personalized knowledge about a consumer.
 As part of this course we develop a compatible set of quantitative techniques to implement interactive marketing strategies.
 Throughout the course we explore examples and cases to understand how e-marketing is evolving in practice.

-The course covers banking systems, e-payment security, foreign exchange, Internet banking, wireless payments, stored-value cards, micropayments, peer-to-peer payments, electronic and virtual currencies such as Bitcoin, large-scale B2B payments and the future of money.
+The course covers banking systems, e-payment security, foreign exchange, Internet banking, mobile payments, credit and stored-value cards, Octopus, micropayments, peer-to-peer payments, cryptocurrencies, blockchain, large-scale B2B payments and the future of money.
 Particular attention is given to Hong Kong and Mainland China banking and payment systems.

 This course provides students with the fundamentals of financial services in the context of e-Commerce and mobile devices.
 Payment systems in general and various payment transaction systems in particular will be examined.
 Similarly, eFinance has brought new concepts into e-Brokerage, e-Insurance, e-Lending and other fields.
 The course covers technology, operations, customer experience as well as demonstrates how regulations and security aspects are impacted by developments like Bitcoin and Blockchain.
 Studies of established banks as well as new FinTech Players serve as examples and reinforcements for many of the concepts.